incubyte/incubyte.github.io/content/blog/cats-case-study.md

 The bank has over 30 million unique loan contracts spread across various departments.
 As the number of contracts grew over time, handling all these contracts manually led to these major drawbacks.

 1. No centralized system to access all the contracts and work on them.
-The agents had to do multiple logins to different branch systems to work on these contracts and search across various branches even find the correct contract.
+The agents had to do multiple logins to different branch systems to even find the correct contract and then login to different workflow systems to work on them.
-2. While working on a contract and doing multiple operations, manual errors inevitably started creeping in.
+2. While working on a contract and doing multiple actions for one single operation, like multiple clicks and data entries, manual errors inevitably started creeping in.
 3. This led to the agents having to rework on the same contract and as a result, the turnaround time for a contract became extremely high across all the departments.

 ### Solution: